patroni/patroni/docs/patroni_configuration.rst

 When applying the local or dynamic configuration options, the following actions are taken:

-- The node first checks if there is a `postgresql.base.conf` or if the ``custom_conf`` parameter is set.
+- The node first checks if there is a `postgresql.base.conf` file or if the ``custom_conf`` parameter is set.
-- If the ``custom_conf`` parameter is set, it will take the file specified on it as a base configuration, ignoring `postgresql.base.conf` and `postgresql.conf`.
+- If the ``custom_conf`` parameter is set, the file it specifies is used as the base configuration, ignoring `postgresql.base.conf` and `postgresql.conf`.
-- If the ``custom_conf`` parameter is not set and `postgresql.base.conf` exists, it contains the renamed "original" configuration and it will be used as a base configuration.
+- If the ``custom_conf`` parameter is not set and `postgresql.base.conf` exists, it contains the renamed "original" configuration and is used as the base configuration.
-- If there is no ``custom_conf``` nor `postgresql.base.conf`, the original `postgresql.conf`` is taken and renamed to postgresql.base.conf.
+- If there is no ``custom_conf`` nor `postgresql.base.conf`, the original `postgresql.conf` is renamed to `postgresql.base.conf` and used as the base configuration.
-- The dynamic options (with the exceptions above) are dumped into the `postgresql.conf`` and an include is set in postgresql.conf to the used base configuration (either `postgresql.base.conf` or what is on ``custom_conf``).
-Therefore, we would be able to apply new options without re-reading the configuration file to check if the include is present not.
+- The dynamic options (with the exceptions above) are dumped into the `postgresql.conf` and an include is set in `postgresql.conf` to the base configuration (either `postgresql.base.conf` or the file at ``custom_conf``).
+  Therefore, we would be able to apply new options without re-reading the configuration file to check if the include is present or not.
 - Some parameters that are essential for Patroni to manage the cluster are overridden using the command line.
-- If some of the options that require restart are changed (we should look at the context in pg_settings and at the actual values of those options), a pending_restart flag of a given node is set.
+- If an option that requires restart is changed (we should look at the context in pg_settings and at the actual values of those options), a pending_restart flag is set on that node.
 This flag is reset on any restart.

 The parameters would be applied in the following order (run-time are given the highest priority):